rawatog/rawatog/README.md

 ---

 ## 💻 About Me
 I'm a cloud engineer and a python developer.
-I build full-stack apps, automate infrastructure, and enjoy working with AWS, Docker, and Terraform.
+I build full-stack apps, automate infrastructure, and enjoy working with Cloud and Development.

 Currently learning and building real-world projects with:
 - AWS (S3, EC2, Lambda, IAM)